 From 1986 to 2013, Florence, Alabama was home to the DII Football Championship, a longer streak than any other host city in the history of the game.
 It is also home to the Lions.
 North Alabama was able to use that home field advantage, as the legendary Bobby Wallace led the Lions to three-straight titles in the 1990s, making Wallace the first DII football coach to win three championships.
 The Lions reached the title game one last time in 2016 before an injury-plagued 2017 ended their tenure in DII football.
 Now an FCS team, the Lions still have plenty of old DII foes on their schedule.

-Texas State, Troy, Pittsburg State, Northern Colorado, and Minnesota Duluth round out the list of winners with multiple championships, each with two.
+Texas State, Troy, Pittsburg State, Northern Colorado, Minnesota Duluth, and now Ferris State round out the list of winners with multiple championships, each with two.
 Here is a list of every DII football national champion:

 |2019||West Florida||Pete Shinnick||48-40||Minnesota State||McKinney, Texas|